Cookie Consent by Free Privacy Policy Generator

 • Prize for best digital technology covering both asthma & COPD.

-To choose the winners of each category, a panel of eight individuals agreeing to the Terms of Reference for Jury Members will be selected by EFA Office by March 2023 that is composed of:
+To choose the winners of each category, a panel of individuals agreeing to the Terms of Reference for Jury Members has been selected by EFA Office in March 2023 that was composed of:

 • 1 asthma patients’ representative from EFA Members.